 Have you ever been in awe by a pro player’s sheer speed and precision?

-In large part, their muscle memory is to thank for executing these spectacular displays of skill.
+In large part, their muscle memory is to thank for executing these spectacular displays for skill plays.

 You can develop these skills too.

-Stick to the following four points below, and you'll learn how to develop your muscle memory to play like the pros, and maybe even become one.
+Stick to the following four points below to hone your muscle memory to play like the pros, so you can become one.

 You will be tempted to learn bad habits because they will ‘work’ in low tier matches.